noah-sheldon/final-project/README.md

 ## Description

-Welcome to fx-Change!
+Welcome to Fx-Change!
 In this README, you will find essential information about the project, instructions for setting it up, and details on how to contribute.

 ## Table of Contents